-- A significant negative impact on the student's final SCPE grade. - Referral to the Student Progress Committee (SPC) for professionalism concerns after repeated offenses. - Potential academic penalties, including course failure, professionalism probation, and/or delay in program progression.
+- A significant negative impact on the student's final SCPE grade. - Referral to the Student Progress Committee (SPC) for professionalism concerns. - Potential academic penalties, including course failure, professionalism probation, and/or delay in program progression.

-Students will also be responsible for any additional tuition or fees resulting from delayed completion of program requirements.
+Students also will be responsible for any additional tuition or fees resulting from delayed completion of program requirements.